 HERA sets maximum loan limits as a function of median home values.
-In 39 high-cost counties, loan limits will rise because those counties experienced increases in local home values.
-These metro areas include several west-coast counties as well as Boston, Denver, and Nashville.
+In 46 counties loan limits will rise because those counties experienced increases in local home values.
+These metro areas include Baltimore, Boston, Denver, Nashville, Seattle and San Diego.

-Although other counties also experienced home value increases in 2015, after other elements of the HERA formula — such as the statutory ceiling and floor on limits — were accounted for, these local-area limits were left unchanged.
+Although other counties experienced home value increases in 2014, after other elements of the HERA formula were accounted for the local-area limits were left unchanged.

 A list of the 2015 maximum conforming loan limits for all counties and county-equivalent areas in the country can be found here.